 The program is currently taught by one full-time and several part-time faculty, and supported by two instructional assistants and student assistants.
-The Disability Services Program at MJC works cooperatively with the Adapted PE program and provides a portion of the support services available in the program.
+The Accommodations and Support Center Program at MJC works cooperatively with the Adapted PE program and provides a portion of the support services available in the program.

-It is Recommended that students be registered through Disability Services or provide medical verification upon enrolling in a class.
+It is Recommended that students be registered through Accommodations and Support Center or provide medical verification upon enrolling in a class.

 PE-A 140 Adapted Strength Development

 The course includes development and maintenance of muscular strength for students with physical/medical limitations.
 Emphasis on encouraging independence and teaching lifelong fitness knowledge and skills.

 This specialized course in physical exercise involves all aspects of body conditioning; balance, flexibility, functional motor control, developmental movement, strength and endurance.
 Individualized and group exercise programs that encourage independence and lifelong wellness.